llooker/google_ga360/README.md

 ### What does this Block do for me?
 **(1) Combine Multiple Data Sources** - Combine your GA data with data from AdWords, DoubleClick, Facebook Ads, Salesforce, and more to get a holistic view of all your customer data in one central view (see bottom of this page for instructions).

 **(2) Replicate Existing GA Reports + More** - Replice all your existing GA reports and dashboards in a matter of minutes or hours to make the switch to Looker seamless.
-Plus, enjoy all the additional value-add analysis that comes turney with this plug-and-play model and dashboards.
+Plus, enjoy all the additional value-add analysis that comes turnkey with this plug-and-play model and dashboards.
 Time-to-value for a new data tool has never been quicker.

 **(3) Compare Multiple Dimensions and Metrics** - rather than being limited to viewing 1 dimension, and 2-4 metrics at a time, Looker allows you to compare any number of dimensions and metrics, including retroactive goals and custom user segments, on the same visualization or dashboard.